Johnsonville Owner Proud of Members Creating the Brand's Ads

 "Creating great experiences for these members are dreams come true."

 “I was thrilled to see the strategy and the story of how this campaign would unfold.
 Just thrilled,” recalls Ralph.
 “I – and our entire coaching (management) team – really trust our people.
-And this new campaign proves it.”
+And this campaign proves it.”

 “I always said I want to use our business to build our people.
 Not use the people to build the business,” said Ralph.
 “Yes, we make high-quality and great tasting sausage products.
 But we really want to create great experiences for our people.”

 Brett, who works in Johnsonville’s facility that makes smoked and cooked sausages, loves cars.
 So his “Regular Speed Chase” commercial for Johnsonville Brats and Grillers begins with a school bus, ice cream truck, sports cars, grandmas on scooters and performance motorcycles, all chasing the company’s famous Big Taste Grill.
-“This has been among the best experiences of my life,” he said after that 14-hour day.
+“This was among the best experiences of my life,” he said after that 14-hour day.

 Building The Johnsonville Way